 Safety

-• The DARZALEX FASPRO group was associated with a low rate of discontinuation due to TEAEs, and no new safety events were identified.4 The safety overview is presented in Table: Summary of AEs - Safety Population.
+• No new safety events were identified in the DARZALAEX FASPRO group.4 The safety overview is presented in Table: Summary of AEs - Safety Population.

 • The median duration of AE reporting was 35 vs 26 months in the DARZALEX FASPRO vs active monitoring group, respectively.4